lmc2179/lmc2179.github.io/drafts/description_stats_causal.md

 What kinds of models of E[y | X] fit this data well

-# Level II: Statistical inference and prediction about a population
+# Level II: Statistical inference about a population

-Berk just talks about SI, but Prediction is also inference about a population, ie inferring the number closest to the mean
+Berk just talks about SI, but Prediction is also inference about a population, ie inferring the the conditional mean E[y | X]

 SI/P answers questions like: What is the political opinion of all the people in the state?
 Which people will show up on election day?